HackerspaceMumbai/eleventy-high-performance-blog/blog/AzureSWA_CLI_CustomAuthentication.md

 ### Things that tripped me

-1. For folk from a TDD/BDD background who like to create an Azure SWA project first and then proceed to code, the extension does not work on an empty folder.
+1. For folks from a TDD/BDD background who like to create an Azure SWA project first and then proceed to code, the extension does not work on an empty folder.
   ![VS Code toast notification of error message of empty workspace](/img/blog/azureswa_extension_empty_workspace.png)

 2. Having said that, try to deploy your code asap.
 This project is not just our first project in Azure but also a re-entry into .net [coming from a 10-year Node.js background].
 Tinkering with the generated .gitignore, I un-commented the below line [brain freeze on my part that I want to attribute to working with ASP pre-2012😉].